FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 than their own.
 Due to our implementation of the pieces and behaviours, we find this code smell justifiable.
 Note that this smell comes <b> from the use of the filter pattern </b>.

-#### **Speculative Generality**
-The Clock and ClockModel classes, as well as the getClock method in the Player class are **Speculative Generality** smells because they are related to the player countdown clocks that we intend to add in the future.

 <br>
 <br />